-The Great War is no longer in grey.
+The Great War is no longer in black and white.
 To commemorate 100 years since the Armistice, The Vimy Foundation has colorized 150 original photographs from World War 1.
 These photos have been drawn from the vast archival collection at Library and Archives Canada as well as local archives across the country such as: the City of Toronto Archives, the Glenbow Museum and Archives, the City of Vancouver Archives, the Rooms in Newfoundland and the Nova Scotia Archives.

 Does color change our view of things, alter mood and trigger emotions?
 Surely it does.